The second-largest city in Iowa, Cedar Rapids is one of America’s most progressive and “happening” cities, with some of the lowest crime rates.

-This city is also known for the distinct European impact and Slovakian artifacts like those in the Czech Village & New Bohemia District or the National Czech & Slovak Museum & Library.
+This city is also known for its distinct European impact and Slovakian artifacts like those in the Czech Village & New Bohemia District or the National Czech & Slovak Museum & Library.

-The historic mansion and gardens of Brucemore, the Paramount Theatre, the young environment of the city, the top tier museum of arts, the multiple nature centers and nature parks are among the city’s top attractions.
+The historic mansion and gardens of Brucemore, the Paramount Theatre, the top-tier Cedar Rapids Museum of Art, and the multiple nature centers and nature parks are among the city’s top attractions.

-The Breathtaking National Czech & Slovak Museum & Library
+Visit the Breathtaking National Czech & Slovak Museum & Library

 The other two parts of the museum concentrate on Czech and Slovak history and culture.